Dead (musician): Performances

 For concerts, Dead went to great lengths to achieve the image and atmosphere he wished.
 From the beginning of his career, he wore "corpse paint", which involved covering his face with black and white makeup.
 According to Necrobutcher, "[i]t wasn't anything to do with the way Kiss and Alice Cooper used makeup.
 Dead actually wanted to look like a corpse.
 He didn't do it to look cool".
-Hellhammer claimed that Dead "was the first black metal musician to use corpse paint", although this statement has been proven to be debatable as Euronymous can be seen wearing corpse paint in live footage as early as 1985.
+Mayhem drummer Jan Axel "Hellhammer" Blomberg claimed that Dead "was the first black metal musician to use corpse paint", although this statement has been proven to be debatable as Mayhem guitarist Øystein "Euronymous" Aarseth can be seen wearing corpse paint in live footage as early as 1985.
 To complete his corpse-like image, Dead would bury his stage clothes and dig them up again to wear on the night of a concert.
-According to Hellhammer:

-Before the shows, Dead used to bury his clothes into the ground so that they could start to rot and get that grave scent.
-He was a corpse on a stage.
-Once he even asked us to bury him in the ground — he wanted his skin to become pale.
+According to Hellhammer: "Before the shows, Dead used to bury his clothes into the ground so that they could start to rot and get that grave scent.
+He was a corpse on a stage...
+Once he even asked us to bury him in the ground — he wanted his skin to become pale."

-During one tour with Mayhem, he found a dead crow and kept it in a plastic bag.
-He often carried it about with him and would smell the bird before going onstage, to sing "with the stench of death in his nostrils."
-He would also collect dead geese, and keep them underneath his bed.
+During one tour with Mayhem, Dead found a dead crow and kept it in a plastic bag.
+He often carried it with him and would smell the bird before going onstage, to sing "with the stench of death in his nostrils."
+He would also collect dead geese and keep them underneath his bed.

 Dead would cut himself while singing onstage.
 During a gig in Jessheim on February 3, 1990, he slashed his arm with a broken bottle.
-Faust claims that Dead had to be taken to hospital after the gig, but arrived too late and so "it was no use to give him stitches".
+Emperor drummer Bård Guldvik "Faust" Eithun claims that Dead had to be taken to hospital after the gig, but arrived too late and so "it was no use to give him stitches".

-In an interview conducted by Marduk guitarist Morgan Håkansson, and published in the fanzine Slayer, Dead explained how he and the rest of Mayhem would expel poseurs at their concerts.
-Reciting the events of one particular show, he claimed "Before we began to play there was a crowd of about 300 in there, but in the second song 'Necrolust' we began to throw around those pig heads.
+In an interview conducted by Marduk guitarist Morgan Håkansson and published in the fanzine Slayer, Dead explained how he and the rest of Mayhem would expel poseurs at their concerts.
+Reciting the events of one particular show, he claimed, "Before we began to play there was a crowd of about 300 in there, but in the second song 'Necrolust' we began to throw around those pig heads.
 Only 50 were left."
-He and the other members enjoyed this sort of practice; he concluded with "If someone doesn't like blood and rotten flesh thrown in their face they can FUCK OFF, and that's exactly what they do."
+He and the other members enjoyed this sort of practice; he concluded with, "If someone doesn't like blood and rotten flesh thrown in their face they can FUCK OFF, and that's exactly what they do."

-Dead also made a brief appearance in the 1986 music video for Candlemass' "Bewitched".
+Dead made a brief appearance in the 1986 music video for Candlemass' "Bewitched".